 Dr. Matt J. Duffy teaches journalism, media ethics and international communication law at Kennesaw State University.
 He enjoys teaching the art of good journalism, a noble profession and powerful tool for social change.
 Duffy worked as a journalist for several news outlets including the Boston Herald and the Marietta Daily Journal.

-Bekah Fuchko is a senior studying journalism at Kennesaw State University.
-Currently, she is a staff-writer for The Sentinel, KSU’s student run newspaper, and the student representative on the board for the Society of Professional Journalists’ Georgia chapter.
+Ciara Hodges is a senior studying journalism and emerging media at Kennesaw State University.
+Formerly, she worked as the news editor for The Sentinel, KSU’s student run newspaper, and she’s in the Music and Entertainment Business Program.

 Our Founding Publisher

 Dr. Carolyn S. Carlson is an associate professor of communication in the journalism and emerging media concentration at Kennesaw State University.
 Her main area of research focuses on the relationship between government public affairs officers and reporters, particularly the role that PAOs play in the interviewing and reporting process.
 She has been the subject of many news stories published by the New York Times, Washington Post and others.